 The pills can be habit-forming, so doctors dislike the idea of providing them for a long period of time.

-Teens who abuse Ambien may take the pills orally, but they might take extremely large doses of the pills.
+Teens who abuse Ambien may take extremely large doses of the pills.
 Some teens crush the pills and then snort them.
 This can be a dangerous practice, especially if the teen is using a time-release format of Ambien.
-By crushing the pills in this way, the teen removes the active ingredients of the drug from the particles that are designed to modulate its dispersal through the body.
-Instead of feeling a low level of symptoms for a long period of time, the teen may feel all the effects of the drug at the same time, in one rush.
+By crushing the pills, the active ingredients of the drug immediately hit the body.
+Instead of feeling a low level of symptoms for a long period of time, all the effects hit at once.

 Teens who take very high doses of Ambien are at risk of overdose, according to the website Drugs.com.
-Ambien tends to cause sedation, and the user may become so very sedated that he/she simply neglects to breathe.
+Ambien tends to cause sedation, and the user may become so sedated that he/she stops breathing.
 This is not the only negative side effect that users can experience when taking high doses of Ambien.

-French researchers, writing for the journal L’Encéphale, studied published reports of two patients who were addicted to zolpidem and taking high doses.
+French researchers studied published reports of two patients who were addicted and taking high doses.
 These patients experienced an extreme amount of unpleasant symptoms including: